August von Mackensen: Eastern Front

-Already aged 65 at the outbreak of war in 1914, Mackensen's XVII Army Corps became part of the German Eighth Army in East Prussia, under General Maximilian von Prittwitz and, 21 days later, under General Paul von Hindenburg.
+At the outbreak of war in 1914, Mackensen, aged 65, commanded the XVII Army Corps, which became part of the German Eighth Army in East Prussia, under General Maximilian von Prittwitz, and then, 21 days later, under General Paul von Hindenburg.
 Mackensen had his corps moving out on a 25 km march to the Rominte River within fifty minutes of receiving his orders on the afternoon of 19 August 1914, after the Imperial Russian Army had invaded East Prussia.
-He led the XVII Corps in the battles of Gumbinnen, Tannenberg and the First Battle of the Masurian Lakes, which drove the invading Russians out of most of East Prussia.
+He led the XVII Corps in the battles of Gumbinnen (20 August 1914), Tannenberg (23 to 30 August 1914) and the First Battle of the Masurian Lakes (2 to 16 September 1914), which drove the invading Russians out of most of East Prussia.

 On 2 November 1914, Mackensen took over command of the Ninth Army from Hindenburg, who became Supreme Commander East (Oberbefehlshaber Ost).
 On 27 November 1914, Mackensen was awarded the Pour le Mérite, Prussia's highest military order, for successful battles around Warsaw and Łódź.

 By April 1915, the Russians had conquered much of western Galicia and were pushing toward Hungary.
-In response to the desperate pleas, German Chief of Staff Erich von Falkenhayn agreed to an offensive against the Russian flank by an Austro-German army under a German commander.
+In response to the desperate pleas from Vienna, German Chief of Staff Erich von Falkenhayn agreed to an offensive against the Russian flank by an Austro-German army under a German commander.
 The reluctant Austro-Hungarian supreme command agreed that the tactful Mackensen was the best choice for commanding the coalition army.
 Army Group Mackensen (Heeresgruppe Mackensen) was established, containing a new German Eleventh Army, also under his command, and the Austro-Hungarian Fourth Army.
 As chief of staff, he was assigned Hans von Seeckt, who described Mackensen as an amiable, "hands-on commander with the instincts of a hunter".
 His army group, which had an overwhelming advantage in artillery, smashed through the Russian lines between Gorlice and Tarnow and then continued eastward.
-Never giving the Russians time to establish an effective defence, it retook most of eastern Galicia by recapturing Przemyśl and Lemberg.
-The joint operation was a great victory for the Central Powers, which had advanced 310 km (186 mi), and the Russians pulled out of all of Poland soon afterward.
+Never giving the Russians time to establish an effective defence, it retook most of eastern Galicia, recapturing Przemyśl and Lemberg.
+The joint operation was a great victory for the Central Powers, which advanced 310 km (186 mi), and the Russians pulled out of all of Poland soon afterward.

 Mackensen was awarded oak leaves to his Pour le Mérite on 3 June 1915 and was promoted to field marshal on 22 June.
-He also received the Order of the Black Eagle, Prussia's highest-ranking order of knighthood, as well as numerous honorus from other German states and Germany's allies, including the Grand Cross of the Military Order of Max Joseph, the highest military honor of the Kingdom of Bavaria, on 4 June 1915.
+He also received the Order of the Black Eagle, Prussia's highest-ranking order of knighthood, as well as numerous honours from other German states – including the Grand Cross of the Military Order of Max Joseph, the highest military honor of the Kingdom of Bavaria, on 4 June 1915 – and from Germany's allies.